leloulight/csci71-FinalProject/README.md

 * Email alerts preferences can be updated in the user profile/preferences page.

 ---
+##### **Story Title: Create Text reminders for each item**
+**Estimate :** 5
+As Sarah the Big Splash event organizer, I want to be able to send text reminders to myself and/or other assigned users on my team whenever a list item is assigned or is near a due or suspense date so that I can be aware of items and deadlines via mobile phone.

+**Acceptance Criteria :**
+* System generates a “no phone number on file” error if I attempt to set preference to send text messages to a user who has not included a phone number in his/her profile.
+* System automatically generates text messages based on preset list item criteria.
+* By default, system sends reminder one day before task is due to the person responsible for the task.

+---
+---
+### **SPRINT 4 :**
+#### *(Total Points : 28)*
+---
 ##### **Story Title: Create search tool for use on all metadata items**
 **Estimate :** 5
 As Mike the Tech Inc. employer, I want to be able to find tasks with particular values in task metadata fields so that I can quickly view only those tasks in my selected field that I want to see based on my search context.